 • 3C.
 Social & Human Rights Risk & Impact Analysis

-Certain risk-based requirements are also compulsory for all operations:
+Certain risk-based requirements are also compulsory for all operations for effective prevention and mitigation of social and human rights risks and impacts:

 • 4A.
 Socio-Economic Development